Sreenidhi-KR/Rely-Patient-App/README.md

 1. click on follow up and in consultation screen takes to doctor screen
 2. show doctor photo
+3. show time is doctor follow up , format it

 //Aditya

 6. add img support for documents
-7. Add validtaion for signup
+7. Add validtaion for signup email

 Special

 1. Document Encryptions
-2. User Pin